Demigirlboss0/Agent-Skills/README.md

-# Agent-Skills
+# Agent Skills
-A repo of Skills I've made for my own use in various projects, that I've found to be useful enough to want to share
+A repo of Skills I've made for my own use in various projects, that I've found to be useful enough to want to share.
+These are, of course, provided "as-is", without any form of warranty, you've read the license I'm sure, but I've found them to improve the outputs of my own agents in specific usecases enough that I think they're worth putting out there.
+If you use these Skills, and make any alterations that you feel improve the quality of their outputs, I'd love it if you could put in a PR with some information about what you changed and how it affected capabilities.